UGANDA PACKING LIST

 is lost (include toothbrush and medication).

-5. You may want to plan on giving away some clothing items to those
+5. You may want to plan on giving away most clothing items to those

 who might need them at the end of the trip.